You will need to install a user script manager extension to install this script.

 Also, (about the "enddate" value when you do such a search): instead of putting "now" you may put the changeset of your currently installed build (via about:buildconfig|click on that link) so that you may view only the bugs that have been fixed till your current build - not those that have been fixed til the current time in the relevant branch.

 For example: (for inbound) instead of using:

 you may enter this: (it's for the changeset of this build)

 During the procedure, you may open the Web Console (Ctrl+Shift+K) to monitor progress.
 Note 1: The requests for each link are done asynchronously, i.e. Firefox UI is not locked and frozen until the request completes.
 Also, the procedure completes quickly (multiple connections).
 And, after v2 it now uses the Bugzilla REST API, i.e. the script requests from Bugzila only those fields that it requires(not entire HTML pages), therefore resulting in reduction to the procedure duration to less than half (less than 15 sec for parsing 165 bugs) Note 2: Because I don't have edit privileges in Bugzilla, therefore I can't check, so the script works ok only when you either: haven't login in Bugzilla, or have login (but without having edit privileges).

 What it considered relevant/irrelevant: (info provided kindly by winapp2 and Josa, both maintainers (the first no longer) of the "Official Win32 build" threads)

 Component value (belonging to Product: Core)

 Component values (all belonging to Product: Core)

-Irrelevant are also considered bugs with restricted access (you may find the bugs which were filtered out for being private, by opening Web Console and enter 'requires authorization' in the 'Filter output' textbox.
+Irrelevant are also considered bugs with restricted access (you may find the bugs which were filtered out for being private, by opening Web Console and enter 'restricted access' in the 'Filter output' textbox.
 Then you may click on the relevant links to open them (those that you have access to).